AI and Localization: How the Two Work Together

 Localization is the art of preserving not only the meaning, but also the cultural sentiments.

-Details like idiomatic correction, punctuation and even images often need adaption by a native speaker.
+Details like idiomatic accuracy, punctuation, and even images images often need adaptation by a native speaker.

 Nowadays there are huge improvements over traditional localization!
-Thanks to data-driven training, AI can quite effectively identify what’s wrong and rectify it.
+Thanks to data-driven training, AI can increasingly identify inconsistencies and improve translation quality.

 Let’s see how it works.